lawik/notes/Chattanooga GigCity Elixir 2024 thoughts.md

 	- Ash DataLayer for Tigris
 	- Community-sourced device fleet
 		- Jon has a lot of devices to spare :D
-	- Moving data with prefet
+	- Moving data with prefetch on a map.